The following licences/authorizations are required for the operation of a cannabis retail store(s) in Ontario:

 - Ensure you have applied for or hold a Retail Operator Licence and have the application file number or licence number ready (both applications may be submitted at the same time)

-- Review the Registrar’s Standards for Cannabis Retail Stores to ensure you understand the requirements for your store
+- Review the Registrar’s Standards for Cannabis Retail Stores, the Cannabis Licence Act, 2018 and its regulations to ensure you understand the requirements for your store

 - Ensure that the operating name of the proposed retail store complies with all applicable Federal/Provincial legislation related to advertising and promotion.